ItsEvdok/README.MD-Generator/Develop/README.md

 ## Usage

-How to use the Inquirer package.
+How to start a server with express.

 ## License

 This projects is licensed under the None license.

-## Contributing
-You cannot, teehee :)

-## Tests

-To run tests, run the following command:

-    npm tests

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at semionaevdokimov@icloud.com.
+If you have any questions about the repo, open an issue or contact me directly at semionaevdokimov@gmail.com.
 You can find more of my work at ItsEvdok.